spencer-shadley/completed-class/01-Class-Content/04-Web-APIs/README.md

 ## Homework: Code Quiz
-As you proceed in your career as a web developer, you will most likely be asked to complete a coding assessment.
+As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment.
 These assessments are typically a combination of multiple-choice questions and interactive coding challenges.
 In this homework assignment, your challenge is to build a code quiz of multiple-choice questions.

 ## Helpful Links